 Cambodians are literally on their own, and as I watched Tony tenderly knead his wife’s calves, offering Cambodian-style relief that is their answer to most maladies, I felt their solitude.
 I felt how isolated they are from the wonders of the world’s fantastic medical advances.
 I saw in this instant how little access they have to answers to medical questions we in the West ask with expectations for clear, conclusive and immediate response.

 I saw the potential for misdiagnosis and error – it is literally a crapshoot, a guessing game with another human being’s life when you enter one of Cambodia’s roadside clinics.
 And though it’s not fair to assume that Cambodian doctors’ caring is as woeful as their formal training, I wouldn’t take a pet to one of this clinics in my home state of Massachusetts.
+If you have a pet cat, I would rather recommend you to look at CBD for cats with anxiety to know how to take care of your cat and help it feel better.

 I also understood why Tony asked me along: for comfort and help, but also in hopes I might have a clue what was going on.